berry-cs/sinbad/tutorials/racket/bikeshare3-ages.md

-# "Real Data" : Bike Share - User Ages
+# "Real Data" : Bike Share - Analyzing User Ages and Trip Lengths
 **[Data: Lists of atomic data/non-empty lists]**

 In this activity, we will continue working with the CitiBike service data for Jersey City, NY (U.S.A.) provided at [https://www.citibikenyc.com/system-data](https://www.citibikenyc.com/system-data).
 If you scroll down to the middle of that page, you'll see the data that is provided for "Trip Histories".